betheden/hebrew-grammar/README.md

 H8574 – common noun, masculine;
 H8577 – common noun, masculine;
 H8613 – proper name;
 * Words to revisit in Phase 2:  H4605 – noun, adverb, preposition?
 H5439 – noun, adverb, preposition?
+H7239 – when a noun, when an adjective, also gender marking?
+H5668 – noun, preposition, conjunction, or passive participle?
 * Textual issues in UHB to re-evaluate.
 Song 6:12 –– proper name or not?
 When is אוֹיֵב a noun, when a participle?
+* All attestations of "gender-both" terms need to be evaluated for more specific parsing.

 ### Stage Three